Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

 \subsection{System Setup}

-We consider the DL transmission over lower frequency bands, e.g., L/S/C bands, in FFR massive MIMO LEO SATCOM.
-The mobile UTs are served under the footprint of a single LEO satellite.
-The satellite is supposed to work with a regenerative payload, which allows on-board processing (OBP) of baseband signals on satellites \cite{PerezNeira2019SPforHTS}.
-In this paper, both the satellite and mobile UTs are equipped with the UPAs.
-The amplitude and phase on each element of the UPAs can be digitally controlled to allow the most flexibility for DL transmission.
-The satellite employs the large-scale UPA with $\Mx$ and $\My$ elements in the $\rx$-axis and $\ry$-axis, respectively.
+We consider the DL transmission in an FFR massive MIMO LEO SATCOM system over lower frequency bands, e.g., L/S/C bands.
+The mobile UTs are served by a single LEO satellite at an altitude of $H$ as shown in \Cref{fig_UPA}.
+The satellite is assumed to work with a regenerative payload, which allows on-board processing (OBP) of baseband signals on the satellite \cite{PerezNeira2019SPforHTS}.
+The satellite and the mobile UTs are equipped with the UPAs of digital active antennas \cite{Hong2017MultibeamAntenna5G}, which means that the amplitude and phase on each antenna element of the UPAs can be digitally controlled.
+The satellite has a large-scale UPA with $\Mx$ and $\My$ elements in the $\rx$-axis and $\ry$-axis, respectively.
 The total number of antennas at the satellite is $\Mx \My \triangleq M$.
-Each UT is equipped with the UPA consisting of $\Nx$ and $\Ny$ elements in the $\rx'$-axis and $\ry'$-axis, respectively, and the total number of antennas at each UT is $\Nx \Ny \triangleq N$.
-The approaches in this paper can be directly extended to the case where the UPAs at UTs have different numbers of antenna elements.
-The DL in FFR massive MIMO LEO SATCOM is shown in \Cref{fig_UPA}.
+We assume that each antenna element of the UPA at the satellite is directional.
+On the other hand, each UT's UPA consists of $\Nx$ and $\Ny$ omnidirectional elements in the $\rx'$-axis and $\ry'$-axis, respectively, and the total number of antennas at each UT is $\Nx \Ny \triangleq N$.
+The approach in this paper can be directly extended to the case where the UPAs at UTs have different numbers of antenna elements.